planteen/planteen.github.io/_notes/svn.md

 Relocate
 ---------------
-Useful if SVN server changes or if forwarding port over SSH.
+Useful if the SVN server changes or if port forwarding using SSH.

     svn relocate https://old https://127.0.0.1:8080